Chameleon Twist 2: Gameplay

 The game changed certain aspects of the original, such as the character designs and the switched colors of the main characters.
 New moves were added, such as a parachute that could be deployed to make a slow descent and that could be used in conjunction with the tongue.
 Moreover, vertical pole swings were added, rather than having only horizontal.

 The player may talk to the rabbit whenever it is encountered.
 The rabbit would ask them if they wanted to go to a practice course, and they could either accept or decline.
 If they declined, the rabbit would fly away and the player would not be able to visit that bonus course anytime again in the game.

 The worlds are much longer than those of the first.
 However, there is no longer a multiplayer mode.

-Graphics and sound

-Chameleon Twist 2 has imaginative dreamworld environments.
-The textures of the worlds are less detailed, but more colorful.
-The Japanese version featured the same design for the playable characters as the first game, while in International versions outside of the Japanese release, the design has been edited to be more chameleon-like.
-In Japan, Davy is blue, while Jack is green.
-In the International versions, Davy is green while Jack is blue, in contrast to the original.
+The player characters' designs are also substantially altered in the international release, with more realistic chameleon heads.